Why Train With A Heart Rate Monitor? | HYLOFIT

 “Zones” are like guide posts for training with heart rate.
 Think of it as following speed limit signs on roads.
 If you want to have a light, active recovery workout then you should stay in Zone 1, which is up to 60% of your horse’s maximum heart rate.
 But if you want to have a hard, threshold workout then you should try hitting Zone 4, which is 80% to 90% of your horse’s maximum heart rate.

 In order to effectively train with heart rate zones, you first need to know your horse’s maximum heart rate.
+To understand more about your horses heart rate click here.
 This maximum can range from 200 to 240 beats per minute (bpm).
 The Hylofit default maximum heart rate is set at the lower end of the range, at 200 bpm.
 We suggest you start with the default setting and change over time as you get to know your horse’s heart rate.
 Remember, your horse’s max heart rate is impacted by age and fitness as well as genetic factors.
 When using Hylofit, Eliane van Reesema sets a max heart rate of 160 for Adelante, her 17-year old Grand Prix horse.
 His fitness and performance goals are completely met through routine training at lower levels of intensity.

 If you are unsure and want a precise maximum heart rate number, you should consult an expert.